Patriarch Tikhon of Moscow: Patriarchate

 During the Russian Civil War the patriarch, like the entire Russian Church, was widely considered anti-Bolshevik and many bishops were exiled, imprisoned or even executed by the new regime.
-Tikhon openly condemned the killings of the tsar's family in 1918, and protested against violent attacks by the Bolsheviks on the church.
-In 1920, he granted autonomy to what became the Orthodox Church in America and other dioceses of the Church of Russia that were cut off from the governance of the highest church authority (i.e. the patriarch), until such time as normal relations with the highest church authority could be resumed.

-In November 1921, many of the Russian bishops, who had fled Russia in 1919–1920, had gathered in Sremski Karlovci, Serbia, and adopted a number of anti-Bolshevik statements; in May the following year Tikhon and his Synod formally dissolved the exile group, which nevertheless continued to exist as a separate Russian ecclesiastical entity, viewed as schismatic by the Moscow Patriarchate until 2007.
+Tikhon openly condemned the murder of the tsar's family in 1918, and protested against violent attacks by the Bolsheviks on the church.
+In 1920, he granted autonomy to what became the Orthodox Church in America and other dioceses of the Church of Russia that were cut off from the governance of the highest church authority (i.e. the patriarch), until such time as normal relations with the highest church authority could be resumed.In November 1921, many of the Russian bishops, who had fled Russia in 1919–1920, had gathered in Sremski Karlovci, Yugoslavia, and adopted a number of anti-Bolshevik statements; in May relations between the two bodies became irregular.
+The Russian Orthodox Church Abroad (ROCOR) and the Moscow Patriarchate had no formal relations until 2007.

 In 1922 Russia was afflicted with mass famine.
 The Communist government used the situation to confiscate ecclesiastical property and to accuse the patriarch of being a saboteur.
 From April 1922 until June 1923 he resided under house arrest in Donskoy Monastery.
 His public protest against nationalization of Church property was reframed as a criminal act.
 This caused international resonance and several countries sent formal protest notes to the Soviet government.

 Under pressure from the authorities, Tikhon issued several messages to the believers in which he stated in part that he was "no longer an enemy to the Soviet power".
-Textual analysis of these messages shows considerable similarity with a number of documents exchanged in the Politburo on the "Tikhon's Affair".
+Textual analysis of these messages shows considerable similarity with a number of documents exchanged in the Politburo on the "Tikhon Affair".
 Despite his declaration of loyalty, he continued to enjoy the trust of the Orthodox community in Russia.
 In 1923 Tikhon was "deposed" by a Soviet-sponsored council of the so-called Living Church, which decreed that he was "henceforth a simple citizen—Vasily Bellavin."
 This deposition has never been recognized as an act of the Russian Orthodox Church, and is therefore considered invalid by both the Russian Orthodox Church and the Russian Federation.

 Death

 In 1924 the patriarch fell ill and was hospitalized.
-On 5 April 1925, he served his last Divine Liturgy, and died two days later, 25 March (OS)/7 April, the Feast of the Annunciation.
+On 5 April 1925, he served his last Divine Liturgy and died two days later on 25 March (OS)/7 April, the Feast of the Annunciation.
 He was buried on 12 April in the winter church of Donskoy Monastery in Moscow.
 From the time of his death, he was widely considered a martyr or confessor for the faith.